aiven/terraform-provider-aiven/docs/resources/organization_user_group.md

 page_title: "aiven_organization_user_group Resource - terraform-provider-aiven"
 subcategory: ""
 description: |-
-  The Organization User Group resource allows the creation and management of an Aiven Organization Groups.
+  Creates and manages a user group in an organization.
 ---

 # aiven_organization_user_group (Resource)

-The Organization User Group resource allows the creation and management of an Aiven Organization Groups.
+Creates and manages a user group in an organization.